Nelson Khumbeni

-Nelson Wilfred Khumbeni (born 14 October 2002) is a Malawian footballer who plays as a midfielder for EFL League Two club Gillingham.
+Nelson Wilfred Khumbeni (born 14 October 2002) is a Malawian footballer who plays as a midfielder for Eastleigh, on loan from club Gillingham.

 Career

 Khumbeni came through the Norwich City Academy, joining at U9 level.
 He signed his first professional contract with Norwich City on 7 July 2021, penning a one-year deal.
 Upon the expiration of his deal, he joined Bolton Wanderers on 16 June 2022, linking up with the newly formed 'B' team.

 Khumbeni made his Bolton debut on 9 August 2022 in a 5–1 victory against Salford City in the EFL Cup, coming on in the 83rd minute as a substitute for MJ Williams.
 On 25 May 2023, he signed a new two-year deal with the option of a further year after captaining the B Team for the season.

 In October 2023, Khumbeni joined National League club AFC Fylde on a 28-day loan deal.

 On 31 January 2024, Khumbeni joined EFL League Two club Morecambe on loan until the end of the season.
 On 22 May, Bolton confirmed that they had activated an option to extend his contract with the club.
 On 16 August 2024, Khumbemi joined another League Two club, Accrington Stanley, on loan.